AllyxPally/Portfolioproject3-book-archives/README.md

 ## How to use the app

-There are four choices to choose from, 1.
-Add a book
+There are four choices to choose from:

+* 1. Add a new book
+* 2. Find a book
+* 3. Display all books
+* 4. Exit the program

+If the user chooses any other number they will get a validation message telling them to enter a valid number.

 ## Testing